loopbackio/loopback.io/pages/en/lb3/Defining-middleware.md

 Middleware within a single subphase executes in the order in which it is registered.
 However, you should not rely on such order.
 Always explicitly order the middleware using appropriate phases when order matters.

+**Note**: If a route is found in the `route` phase, no middlewares after that will be called within loopback, including `route:after`.
+This is due to the express behavior.

 ## Specifying a middleware function